-position and game history

-The minimax computation delivers the final position of a game played perfectly from a supplied starting position.
+position and game history The minimax computation delivers the final position of a game played perfectly from a supplied starting position.
 Normally, one would like to see the sequence of moves leading to the final position.
-One way to get that information is to design the representation of positions so that each position contains the entire sequence of moves leading up to it.
+One way to get that information is to design the representation of positions so that each position it.
 The encoding chosen for TicTacToePosition follows this strategy.